Raiondesu/eventhoven/README.md

 - Full tree-shaking
 - Functional-style API
 - Multiple event arguments
+- Event names can also be symbols (private events)
 - Versatile plugin system (using [meta-events](#meta-events))
 - Fully type-safe - each event map remembers its event names and type signature (no need for hacky enums)
-- All functions are curried, which makes them easier to use in functional environment (for example, with [`ramda`](github.com/ramda/ramda) and similar tools)
+- All functions are curried and point-free, which makes them easier to use in functional environment (for example, with [`ramda`](github.com/ramda/ramda) and similar tools)
 - **SOLID**
   - **S**RP - every function does only one thing